michahoiting/rv-link/README.md

 >   RV-LINK ERROR: the target is not connected!
 >   RV-LINK v0.2: Longan Nano, configed for GD32VF103 family.
 >   ```
+>   If so, check your wiring, optionally add series resistors (of e.g. 100Ohm) in each JTAG signal wire at the RV-Link.

 ### A wiring example
 Here is an example of a Sipeed Longan Nano running the RV-Link firmware (*env:sipeed-longan-nano*) that is debugging a Sipeed Longan Nano running the RV-Link firmware (*env:rvl-probe*) that is debugging a third Sipeed Longan Nano running a *blink* application...